sirkhancision/dotfiles/DOTMAN_README.md

 - Edit your files

+- Update your dotfiles from a remote repository

 ### To add new files to dotman:

-1. Create the file or directory inside the path pointed to by the variable `REPO_DIR`
+1. Create the file or directory inside the path pointed to by the variable `REPO_DIR` (defined in .dotmanrc)

-2. Put its name and relative path (relative to `REPO_DIR`) as a new line in the pseudo-array `FILES` (the order doesn't matter)
+2. Put its name and relative path (relative to `REPO_DIR`) as a new line in the arary `FILES`, in .dotmanrc (the order doesn't matter)

+   - If it is under `.config`, it's not needed to manually add it

 3. You'll probably want to link the new file to its path outside of `REPO_DIR`, (e.g. link `REPO_DIR/.config/i3` to `~/.config/i3`), so: